acavella/cavella.com/privacy.md

 ---
-title: Privacy Policy
+title: Privacy & Terms
-header: Privacy Policy
+header: Privacy & Terms
 description: Privacy Policy
 permalink: /privacy
 layout: default
 ---

+# Privacy & Terms

-Personally, I have taken a number of steps to try and maintain my own privacy where possible.
-So I think I would be remiss if I didn’t try and do the same for those who decide they want to come and read the content that I put out on this site.
+<p class="tldr">I have taken steps to maintain my own privacy on the internet.
+I have made every attempt possible to protect the privacy of the visitors to this website.</p>

-Plus, it’s actually the law within the EU.

-With all of the above in mind, I want to do what I can to maintain the privacy of visitors to this site wherever possible.
-So what do I do to help ensure your privacy is maintained?

 ## 1. Analytics
-The TL;DR is that there are no Analytics on this site.
+There are no Analytics on this site.

-This site is hosted with Netlify, you can read their privacy policy here
+This site is hosted with Netlify, you can read their [privacy policy](https://www.netlify.com/privacy/).

 ### 1.1 No Cookies
 No tracking cookies will be dropped on to your machine from this website, which means there is no unique ID that I can use to identify and track you.